pakal/django-compat-patcher/docs/django_deprecation_timeline_notes.rst

 - Using an incorrect count of unpacked values in the for template tag will raise an exception rather than fail silently.
 - The ability to reverse URLs using a dotted Python path will be removed. :kind:`BEHAVIOUR` [FIXED]
 - The ability to use a dotted Python path for the LOGIN_URL and LOGIN_REDIRECT_URL settings will be removed.
-- Support for optparse will be dropped for custom management commands (replaced by argparse).
+- Support for optparse will be dropped for custom management commands (replaced by argparse).  :kind:`BEHAVIOUR` [FIXED]
 - The class django.core.management.NoArgsCommand will be removed.
 Use BaseCommand instead, which takes no arguments by default.
 - django.core.context_processors module will be removed.
 - django.db.models.sql.aggregates module will be removed.